Mild cognitive impairment is associated with changes in the connectivity of the human brain

 The Surprising Connection Between Wildfire Smoke and Brain Health: What You Need to Know Wildfires are getting worse.
 Look at what has happened in California, Greece, in Portugal.
-Of course, with global warming, you can be sure that there will be more devastating wildfires.
-Wildfires are not only ravaging the environment and endangering communities, but…
+With global warming, you can be certain that there will be more devastating wildfires.
+Wildfires are not only ravaging the environment and endangering communities, but their smoke…

-The Remarkable Phenomena of Mad Cows, Knotted Nerves & Misfolded Proteins
+The Remarkable Story of Mad Cows, Knotted Nerves & Misfolded Proteins

 The Classic Case of Misfolded Proteins Did you know that misfolded proteins cause Mad Cow Disease?
 Strictly speaking, people don’t get Mad Cow Disease.
 Instead, cows do!
 Duh!
 When people eat the meat of infected cows, then they get Creutzfeldt-Jakob Disease (CKD), a kind of dementia.
-CKD is bad news and kills you quickly.
-Probably…
+CKD is a serious condition and kills you quickly.…

 The Magic of Levodopa in Parkinson’s Disease